PranavGove/Civil-Registry-System/README.md

 1.download and setup wampserver (refer youtube for how to )

 2.start the wampserver and make sure all the services are running (refer youtube)

 3.open phpmyadmin through wampserver and paste the following code to design a database in sql section in navigation panel :

--- Step 1: Drop the old database if it exists
 DROP DATABASE IF EXISTS civil_registry;

--- Step 2: Create the new database
 CREATE DATABASE civil_registry;

--- Step 3: Switch to the new database
 USE civil_registry;

--- Step 4: Create the users table
 CREATE TABLE users (
     id INT AUTO_INCREMENT PRIMARY KEY,
     username VARCHAR(100),
     password VARCHAR(100),
     role ENUM('admin', 'applicant')
 );

--- Step 5: Create the applications table with updated status field CREATE TABLE applications (
+CREATE TABLE applications (
     id INT AUTO_INCREMENT PRIMARY KEY,
     user_id INT,